 For the Filling

-1 cup powdered sugar, sifted
+- 1 cup powdered sugar sifted

-6 tablespoons butter, softened
+- 6 tablespoons butter softened

-1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - Immediately loosen and turn cake onto prepared towel.
 Carefully peel off paper.
 Roll up cake and towel together, starting with narrow end.
 Cool on wire rack.

-4. In a medium bowl, beat cream cheese, powdered sugar, butter and vanilla extract until smooth.
+- In a medium bowl, beat cream cheese, powdered sugar, butter and vanilla extract until smooth.

 - Store prepared Pumpkin Roll in refrigerator for up to 5 days.
 You can also wrap tightly in a layer of plastic wrap and then foil and store in freezer for up to one month.
 Remove frozen Pumpkin Roll to room temperature one hour before serving.